tomhealy1/project/README.md

 </ul>
 After researching the various models, I have decided to apply the CRISP-DM as far as is practicible.

+<p> </p>

 The stages in the **CR**oss **I**ndustry **S**tandard **P**rocess for **D**ata **M**ining   are:

 1. <strong>Business Understanding</strong>
     <p>-In this case, we have been asked to provide analysis on the Iris Data Set</p>
 2. <strong>Data Understanding</strong>
     <p>-This stage involves initial data collection,understanding data quality problems and some first insights in to the data.</p>
     <p>-What data do we have?</p>
     <p>-What are the summary details of the data</p>
     <p>-Exploratory Data Analysis</p>